KushalRegmi61/AI_Fellowship_FuseMachines/README.md

 ### Week 7: Ensemble Learning and Optimization Strategies

 **Overview**
-Covered ensemble learning techniques—Bagging, Boosting (AdaBoost, Gradient Boosting, XGBoost)—to improve model accuracy and generalization.
+This week I Covered ensemble learning techniques—Bagging, Boosting (AdaBoost, Gradient Boosting, XGBoost)—to improve model accuracy and generalization.
 Also focused on hyperparameter tuning with `GridSearchCV` and `RandomizedSearchCV`.

 **Pre-Session Prep**